nathanielvarona/pritunl-client-github-action/README.md

 Configure the **Pritunl Client GitHub Action** using a declarative syntax, making it easy to integrate and manage your VPN connections.

 ### Inputs

+Provides input parameters for the **Pritunl Client GitHub Action**, allowing users to customize the setup process and connection settings.

 ```yaml
 - name: Pritunl Client GitHub Action